airbnb Wedding Venues

 Photo: VRBO

 High-end properties with expansive grounds, pools, or vineyards.
-Great for couples seeking exclusivity and a “wow” factor.
+Well-suited for couples seeking privacy, exclusivity, and a sense of arrival.

 5. Ranches & Barn-Style Homes

-Rustic yet elevated—these properties combine wide-open space with authentic character.
+Rustic yet elevated—these properties offer wide-open space without sacrificing character or intention.

 6. A-Frame Cabins